Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Results

 \subsection{Characterization of Devices and Color Centers}

-Our sample is maintained at 4 K in a Montana Instruments closed cycle cryostat.
+Throughout measurements, the sample is maintained at 4 K in a Montana Instruments closed cycle cryostat.
 We utilize two discrete optical paths, subsequently referred to as the i) `cross-polarized' and ii) photoluminescence (`PL') paths.
 The two optical paths enable independent access to the cavity resonance and color center signals.
-The optical setup is described in greater detail in Appendix~\ref{app:measurement_setup}.

 We start by probing our cavity resonances using the cross-polarized reflectivity path.
-The cavities are mounted such that the resonance modes for parallel devices are primarily vertically polarized (the fundamental mode polarization is orthogonal to the cavity axis).
-Devices are excited via a horizontally polarized, broadband supercontinuum laser, and the vertically polarized, reflected signal is collected by a spectrometer.
-A half-wave plate (HWP) inserted in the shared excitation and collection path is used to optimize the SNR of the reflected cavity signal, as different HWP settings are required for parallel versus angled devices.
+The cavities are mounted such that the resonance modes for parallel devices are primarily vertically polarized.
+Devices are excited confocally via a broadband supercontinuum laser, and the reflected signal is collected confocally and detected by a spectrometer.
+The excitation and collection paths are mixed via a polarizing beam splitter (PBS), and a half-wave plate (HWP) is inserted in the shared path right before the cryostat.
+The HWP is rotated to either $\approx45\degree$ or $\approx100\degree$ to optimize the resonance SNR of the parallel devices or angled devices, respectively.
+Further detail on the optical setup is provided in Appendix~\ref{app:measurement_setup}.

 Each broadband reflectivity spectrum is background-corrected and then fit to a Fano model.
 For the parallel device, we determine a quality factor of $6032$ (Fig.~\ref{fig:cavity}c).
-The quality factor of the angled device was determined to be $3942$, as discussed in Appendix~\ref{app:angled_cavity}.
-Fig.~\ref{sfig:angled_cavity_01}).
+The quality factor of the angled device was determined to be $3942$, as discussed in Appendix~\ref{app:angled_cavity} (Fig.~\ref{sfig:angled_cavity_01}).
+We note that this method of fitting a Fano model to the spectral features in reflectivity serves as a lower bound estimator on the quality factors.
+Further discussion is provided in Appendix~\ref{app:Q_determination}.